KingCueio/Spawn-Limit-on-Mobs-in-Every-Chunk-IRPH-Survival-1-and-2/README.md

 # Spawn-Limit-on-Mobs-in-Every-Chunk-IRPH-Survival-1-and-2
-Hello Players, This description is for Limitation of Different Types of Mobs that can spawn in every chunk in Survival 1 and 2.
+Hello Players, This information is for limitation of different types of mobs that can spawn in every chunk in Survival 1 and 2 of Immortal Realms Server.
 If you have questions or inquiries.
 Please do make a ticket in our Immortal Realms Discord.

 - **Survival 1**